The benefits of not drinking alcohol are significant - ditching the drink can dramatically boost your mental and physical health.

 3. Not drinking alcohol can help you lose weight

-Alcohol does no good to our waistlines - being both high in calories and something that slows down the metabolism.
-Many diets that work fast to help people lose weight include ditching alcohol all together.
+Alcohol does no good to our waistlines, as it is high in calories and slows down the metabolism.
+In fact, many diets that work fast to help people lose weight include ditching alcohol altogether.

-Indeed, one study has shown that heavy alcohol consumption was a huge contributor to abdominal obesity.
-So, ditching the drink could help you lose belly fat and the pounds overall.
-Just another one of the great benefits to not drinking alcohol.
+Indeed, one study published in the European Journal of Nutrition has shown that heavy alcohol consumption was a contributor to abdominal obesity.
+So, ditching the drink could help you lose belly fat and help you reach your weight loss goals, without the need for an extreme diet.

 We can all make the effort to eat a healthy breakfast and a salad here or there.
 But did you know that a few too many tipples everyday can affect the nutrients you reap from your food?